 - In another medium bowl, add buttermilk, eggs, melted ghee and vanilla.
 Whisk well until eggs are fully incorporated.

-- Pour dry ingredient into wet ingredients and stir with a rubber spatula until you have a smooth batter.
+- Pour wet ingredients into dry ingredients and stir with a rubber spatula until you have a smooth batter.
 Toss in berries and stir gently just to combine, so as not to break apart the fruit.

 - Spoon into lined muffin tins (you should get 8-10 depending on how large you like your muffins) – sprinkle the tops of each muffin with a little bit of maple sugar (if using ) and some of the crumble topping, pressing it into the muffin batter slightly, this helps it stay on as it bakes.
 Reserve a little crumble to sprinkle on top after you’ve drizzled!

 - Bake for 20-23 minutes or until golden and center springs back when lightly touched.
 Remove from oven and let cool in tins for 4 minutes and then remove to cooling rack.